 Consider TypeScript version.
 One of the awesome things about TypeScript is how fast it moves.
 It’s good to be able to use those cool new features consistently.
 But occasionally we do encounter breaking changes, and the longer repos remain un-updated, the harder they become to fix.

 Atomist’s client framework and supporting libraries are written in TypeScript.
-Here’s an interactive visualization of Atomist’s open source code on GitHub, breaking down the TypeScript versions:
+Here’s a visualization of Atomist’s open source code on GitHub, breaking down the TypeScript versions:

 This sunburst is rendered using d3.
 The innermost ring is the TypeScript version specified in

 package-json.
 The outermost ring shows individual repos.
-Clicking on the intermediate rings makes their names visible and provides clickable links.
+In the d3 interactive version, clicking on the intermediate rings makes their names visible and provides clickable links.